Lagrange-Labs/lsc-state-verifier/README.md

 1. `go mod download`
 2. Choose `CHAIN_ID` and `BATCH_NUMBER` in `.env` file.
    - `CHAIN_ID` is the chain id of the chain you want to verify the state of.
 Please refer to chain id in our [docs](https://docs.lagrange.dev/state-committees/operator-guide/supported-chains).
-   - `BATCH_NUMBER` is the batch number of the chain you want to verify the state of.
-1-indexed.
+   - `BATCH_NUMBER` is the batch number of the chain you want to verify the state proof.
 3. Run `go run main.go` to verify the state of the chain.